priyanshuC123/Drumkit/README.md

 - CSS3
 - JavaScript

-### Credits:
-This project is inspired by various drum machine projects available online.
-Special thanks to the developers and contributors of those projects for their ideas and inspirations.

-### Contribution:
-Contributions are welcome!
-If you have any ideas for improvements, new features, or bug fixes, feel free to open an issue or submit a pull request.

 Enjoy making beats with the Drumkit project!
 If you have any questions or feedback, don't hesitate to reach out.
 Happy drumming! 🥁🎶